troycomi/reportseff/README.md

 to many slurm database calls and seff isn't on every slurm system.
 With the current python implementation, all job information is obtained from a single sacct call and with click the output is colored to quickly see how things are running.
+(But color isn't displayed below due to markdown limitations)

 ## Usage
 ### Installation
 `reportseff` runs on python >= 3.7.
 The only external dependency is click (>= 7.0).
-Calling `pip install --editable .` will create command line bindings and install click.
+Calling `pip install git+https://github.com/troycomi/reportseff` will create command line bindings and install click.

 ### Sample Usage